isomerpages/nyp-sirs/index.md

       image: /images/images-2021/DigitalProgrammes-MentorshipProgrammes.png
       alt: Image alt text
   - infopic:
-      title: Visual Merchandising Mentorship Programme
-      description: Give customers a reason to patronise your store again by transforming and optimising your retail store's presentation through this 1-on-1 mentoring programme.
-      button: more about this programme
-      url: /digital-programmes/vmmp
-      image: /images/images-2021/Home-Highlights-VMMP.png
-      alt: VMMP
-  - infopic:
       title: Pivoting for Business Growth
       description: Let us help review your business model and develop winning strategies to get, keep and grow your customer base.